stellar/freighter/extension/README.md

    and is instantiated by `public/background`.
 The code is located in `src/background`.

    This script is run by the Chrome extension on browser starts and continues running, storing data and listening/responding to messages from `popup` and `content script`, and only terminates on browser close (or extension uninstall/reload).
 It is run in a headless browser, so it has access to all Web APIs and Chrome APIs.
 It also has accessible dev tools, which can be reached by going to `chrome://extensions/` and clicking `inspect views: background page`

-### Other parts of the codebase

-All helpers, statics, etc. that are shared by the 3 components are located in the top level of `src`.
-This includes the `api` folder, which sends messages to the `background`.
-Both `popup` and `content script` can send to and receive from `background`.

-The `public` folder contains all extension specific instantiation and assets.
-It also contains the code for the aforementioned `Playground`.
+3. The `content script` that allows external sites to send and receive messages to `background`.
+Using an event listener, it waits for an application to attempt to communicate using `@stellar/freighter-api`(under the hood, `window.postMessage`).
+Once it picks up a message and determines that this from `freighter-api`, it sends the message onto `background`.

 ### Create a dev environment for the Popup and Playground to run in